Lena Oberdorf: VfL Wolfsburg

 Ahead of the 2020–21 season, Oberdorf moved to VfL Wolfsburg.
 She signed an initial three-year contract, which was extended in the summer of 2022 to 2025.

 Her first appearances came at the end of the COVID-delayed 2019–20 UEFA Women's Champions League, in which Wolfsburg lost 3–1 to Lyon in the final.
 Oberdorf replaced Svenja Huth as a 61st minute substitute.

 In Oberdorf's first full season with Wolfsburg, she won the DfB-Pokal, a trophy that Die Wölfinnen remarkably won on four consecutive occasions during her time at the club.

 The following year, Lena featured in 17 of Wolfsburg's 22 league matches as they won the 2021–22 Frauen-Bundesliga title.
 She also helped her side reach the Champions League semi-finals, where they were defeated by Barcelona.

 Individually, Oberdorf's top performances for both club and country saw her place fourth in the 2022 Ballon d'Or Féminin award and third in the 2021–22 UEFA Women's Player of the Year ranking.
 Wolfsburg finished as runners-up in the 2022–23 UEFA Women's Champions League, with Oberdorf playing the whole final as her side lost 3–2 to Barcelona.

-During her four-year spell with Wolfsburg, Oberdorf firmly became one of the brightest talents in European football, consistently catching the eye with her reading of the game, awareness, physicality and quality in possession.
-She made over 100 appearances for the club in all competitions before a release clause in her contract was triggered.
+During her four-year spell with Wolfsburg, Oberdorf made over 100 appearances for the club in all competitions before a release clause in her contract was triggered.

 Bayern Munich

 On 15 February 2024, Bayern Munich announced the signing of Oberdorf, starting from summer that year until 2028.
 The reported transfer fee made Oberdorf the most expensive female German footballer in history.
 Due to a severe cruciate and medial collateral ligament injury suffered whilst on international duty, Oberdorf was unable to make any appearances during the 2024–25 season.

 In August 2025, she played her first games with Bayern Munich in a series of friendly matches.
 Oberdorf made her official debut on 30 August 2025 in the 2025 DFB-Supercup Frauen against her former team, VfL Wolfsburg.
 The Bavarians won 4–2 and Oberdorf clinched her first title with Bayern.
 On 6 September 2025, Oberdorf played her very first Bundesliga game for Bayern Munich, replacing Georgia Stanway in the 81st minute of the 2–0 home win against Bayer Leverkusen.
 She made her starting debut for Bayern a week later in the 3–0 win against RB Leipzig, scoring two goals.
-A month later, on 20 October, she was diagnosed with another cruciate ligament tear in her right knee, sidelining her for several months.
+A month later, on 19 October 2026, she sustained another cruciate ligament tear in her right knee in a match against FC Köln.

+On 31 August 2026, 316 days after her second ACL tear, Oberdorf made her return from injury in Bayern's season opener, a 2–0 victory over Mainz.
+On 9 September 2026, Bayern Munich announced that Oberdorf would miss the ‘‘coming weeks’’ due to a reaction in her right knee.